TD Arena: Construction & Naming History

-Originally to be named Carolina First Center, the facility was renamed Carolina First Arena to avoid confusion with the bank's south coast main offices in Charleston which are located in an office building by the same name.
+Originally to be named Carolina First Center, the facility opened in 2008 as Carolina First Arena to avoid confusion with the bank's south coast main offices in Charleston, which are located in an office building by the same name.
+After the bank was acquired by Toronto-Dominion Bank in 2010, the licensing agreement was updated, and the facility was formally renamed TD Arena in the fall of 2011.